ulises-jimenez07/coding_exercises/code_patterns.md

 ### Two Pointers
 **When to use:** Sorted arrays, finding pairs, reversing (Two Sum, 3Sum, Container With Most Water)

+**How it works:** Use two pointers that move towards each other or in the same direction.
+For sorted arrays, start from both ends and move based on the comparison with the target.
+This avoids nested loops and reduces time complexity from O(n²) to O(n).

 ```python
 # Opposite direction